It's a Long Way to the Top (If You Wanna Rock 'n' Roll): Bagpipes

 While jamming on new songs in the studio, co-producer George Young (the older brother of Angus and Malcolm) recalled that Bon Scott had once been in a pipe band and encouraged the band to experiment with incorporating bagpipes into the song.
 Scott left the studio that day and returned with a set of bagpipes purchased at a Park Street music store at what was an extortionately high price (AU$479) at the time.
 Bassist Mark Evans would later muse that the amount "would have bought two Strats".
 Simply putting the pipe-set together proved tricky, and it became apparent Scott had never played the instrument before, having in fact been a drummer in the aforementioned pipe band.
 Nonetheless, Scott taught himself to play well enough to record and perform the song (initially with the help of tape loops).

 However, playing the song live was made difficult by the fact that the whole band would have to tune to the drone pipe.
 Thus the song, though iconic of the band's early repertoire, was probably played live no more than 30 times.
-The last occasion was likely in 1976, following an incident where Scott set down the pipe-set at the corner of a stage during and they were destroyed by fans.
+The last occasion was likely in 1976, following an incident where Scott set down the pipe-set at the corner of a stage and they were destroyed by fans.
 Subsequent (relatively rare) live performances employed a recording of the song's bagpipe track or an extended guitar solo by Angus Young.